hummingbot/hummingbot/documentation/docs/advanced/scripts.md

 its direction, e.g. if price changes -3% (or 3%), the volatility is 3%.

   Usage Example: `avg_value = self.avg_price_volatility(60, 30)` - to calculate average price volatility at a minute
-interval for the last 30 minutes.
+interval for the last 30 minutes

 * **median_price_volatility**

   Calculates median (middle value) price volatility.

   Usage Example: `median_value = self.median_price_volatility(60, 30)` - to calculate median price volatility at
-a minute interval for the last 30 minutes.
+a minute interval for the last 30 minutes

 * **locate_central_price_volatility**